Abstract Framework for All-Path Reachability Analysis toward Safety and Liveness Verification (Full Version): Introduction

 We first reformulate an abstract framework for partial validity of APR predicates w.r.t.\ ARSs so that there is a one-to-one correspondence between the inference rules for partial validity w.r.t.\ ARSs and LCTRSs.
-To be more precise, we reformulate inference rules for partial validity w.r.t.\ ARSs (\Cref{sec:all-path-reachability-for-ARSs}), and adapt a cyclic-proof system for partial validity w.r.t.\ LCTRSs in~\cite[Section~3.2]{KN24jip} to ARSs (\Cref{sec:cyclic-proof-system-for-ARSs}).
+To be more precise, we reformulate inference rules for partial validity w.r.t.\ ARSs (\Cref{sec:all-path-reachability-for-ARSs}), and adapt a cyclic-proof system for partial validity w.r.t.\ LCTRSs in~\cite[Section~3.2]{KN24jip} to ARSs (\Cref{sec:cyclic-proof-system-for-ARSs}), providing a formal description of proof trees for partial validity of APR predicates.
 Secondly, we show how to apply APR analysis to safety verification (\Cref{sec:reduction-of-safety-properties-to-APR}).
-Thirdly, to apply APR analysis to liveness verification, we introduce a novel stronger validity of APR problems, called \emph{total validity}, which requires not only finite but also infinite execution paths to reach target sets (\Cref{subsec:total-validity}).
-Finally, for a partially valid APR predicate with a cyclic-proof tree, we show a necessary and sufficient condition for the tree to ensure total validity, showing how to apply APR analysis to liveness verification (\Cref{subsec:proof-method-for-total-validity}).
+Thirdly, to apply APR analysis to liveness verification, we introduce a novel, stronger validity of APR problems, called \emph{total validity}, which requires not only finite but also infinite execution paths to reach target sets (\Cref{subsec:total-validity}).
+Note that partial validity is a necessary condition for total validity.
+Finally, for a partially valid APR predicate with a cyclic-proof tree, we show that the acyclicity of the \emph{proof graph} obtained from the cyclic-proof tree is a necessary and sufficient condition for total validity, showing how to apply APR analysis to liveness verification (\Cref{subsec:proof-method-for-total-validity}).
 All omitted proofs of the claims are provided in the appendix.